apalache-mc/apalache/docs/internal/rfc/002rfc-interactive-mode.md

 In the current architecture, there is a single mode of operation in which

 - the user invokes Apalache with an initial configuration,
-- the model checker proper then drives the [TransitionExecutor](../../src/adr/003adr-trex.md) through symbolic executions that effect the verification of specified properties for the given model.
+- and the model checker proper then drives the [TransitionExecutor](../../src/adr/003adr-trex.md) through symbolic executions that effect the verification of specified properties for the given model.

-Let's call this mode of operation *automatic mode*.

-This RFC proposes the addition of an *interactive mode*.
-The interactive mode will allow a client to interact with the various steps of the verification process, effectively bypassing the checker, to drive the `TransitionExecutor` interactively.
+This RFC proposes the addition of an *transition exploration server*.
+The server will allow a client to interact with the various steps of the verification process, effectively bypassing the checker, to drive the `TransitionExecutor` interactively.
 The specific functionality that should be available for